-The Level 3 radiometer landscape freeze/thaw product (L3_FT_P) provides a daily classification of freeze/thaw state for land areas north of 45°N derived from the SMAP radiometer, output to 36 km northern polar and global EASE grid formats.
-The same freeze/thaw retrieval algorithm can be applied to optimally interpolated SMAP radiometer brightness temperature retrievals to produce the enhanced resolution freeze/thaw product (L3_FT_P_E) posted at 9 km grid spacing.
-This document provides a complete description of the algorithm used to generate the L3_FT_P and L3_FT_P_E products, including the physical basis, theoretical description, and practical considerations for implementing the algorithm, and the validation approach for determining performance against the mission requirement.
-The algorithm and processing are identical for both FT_P products - the only difference is the spatial resolution of the brightness temperature inputs.
-Unless specifically noted otherwise, references to L3_FT_P also cover L3_FT_P_E because the same algorithm and processing chain apply to both products.
+The Level 3 radiometer landscape freeze/thaw standard product (L3\FT\P) provides a daily classification of freeze/thaw state for land areas derived from the SMAP L-band (1.41 GHz) radiometer, output to 36 km resolution northern polar and global EASE 2 grid formats.
+The polar grid product is limited land areas north of 45°N latitude.
+The same freeze/thaw retrieval algorithm is applied to optimally interpolated SMAP radiometer brightness temperature retrievals to produce the enhanced resolution freeze/thaw product (L3\FT\P\E) posted at 9 km grid spacing.
+This document provides a complete description of the algorithm used to generate the L3\FT\P and L3\FT\P\E products, including the physical basis, theoretical description, and practical considerations for implementing the algorithm.
+Details of the algorithm implementation and validation approach for determining performance against the mission requirement are also included.

-1.1 THE SOIL MOISTURE ACTIVE PASSIVE (SMAP) MISSION
+1.1 The Soil Moisture Active Passive (SMAP) Mission

-1.1.1 BACKGROUND AND SCIENCE OBJECTIVES
+1.1.1 Background and Science Objectives

-The National Research Council's (NRC) Decadal Survey, Earth Science and Applications from Space: National Imperatives for the Next Decade and Beyond, was released in 2007 after a two year study commissioned by NASA, NOAA, and USGS to provide them with prioritization recommendations for space-based Earth observation programs [National Research Council, 2007].
+The National Research Council's (NRC) Decadal Survey, Earth Science and Applications from Space: National Imperatives for the Next Decade and Beyond, was released in 2007 after a two-year study commissioned by NASA, NOAA, and USGS to provide them with prioritization recommendations for space-based Earth observation programs [National Research Council, 2007].
 Factors including scientific value, societal benefit and technical maturity of mission concepts were considered as criteria.
 SMAP data products have high science value and provide data towards improving many natural hazards applications.
-Furthermore SMAP draws on the significant design and risk-reduction heritage of the Hydrosphere State (Hydros) mission [Entekhabi et al., 2004].
+Furthermore, SMAP draws on the significant design and risk-reduction heritage of the Hydrosphere State (Hydros) mission (Entekhabi et al., 2004).
 For these reasons, the NRC report placed SMAP in the first tier of missions in its survey.
 In 2008 NASA announced the formation of the SMAP project as a joint effort of NASA's Jet Propulsion Laboratory (JPL) and Goddard Space Flight Center (GSFC), with project management responsibilities at JPL.
 The observatory was launched in January 2015.

-As described in Entekhabi et al. [2010], the SMAP science and applications objectives are to:
+As described in (Entekhabi et al., 2010), the SMAP science and applications objectives are to: